A family of symmetric functions associated with Stirling permutations: Binary trees

 with $a<b<c$ and $c_1 \le c_2$, i.e., the colors weakly increase towards the root.
 Then the allowed trees are colored Lyndon trees since they satisfy condition (\ref{equation:lyndoncondition}) and the forbidden trees are of the form:

 with $c_1\le c_2 \le \cdots \le c_{n-1}$.
-Since we can completely characterize any such tree by defining how many times the color $i$ appears among the $n-1$ nodes for each $i \in \PP$, using the definition of $h_n(\xx)$ in Section \ref{section:introduction} we obtain the following expression for the exponential generating series $\overline{F_{\lyn}}(y)$ for the forbidden trees.
+Since we can completely characterize any such tree by defining how many times the color $i$ appears among the $n-1$ internal nodes for each $i \in \PP$, and considering that we obtain the following expression for the exponential generating series $\overline{F_{\lyn}}(y)$ for the forbidden trees.

 \begin{lemma} We have

 \end{lemma}